-444 Producing a message regarding changed customer data and structural data

-When the grid owner becomes aware of the death first, it must inform the gas supplier via a Z06E when this involves a change in the customer's details.
-For grid owners that use the population register, monitoring of changes in a customer's details following their death should be entered and linked to the creation of a Z06E.
+444 Producing a message regarding changed customer data and structural data changes in a customer's details following their death should be entered and linked to the creation of a Z06E.
 If the deceased person's estate wishes to terminate the agreements, the grid owner sends a Z05LK containing the customer status 'deceased' to the gas supplier.